Providing a place of healing

 People who are living with HIV/AIDS can experience discrimination and/or social isolation.

 Our chaplains respond with hospitality and care, offering practical, spiritual and emotional support to help improve wellbeing.

 Our HIV/AIDS Ministry offers a range of social supports and activities including:

-- Having someone there to listen or sit silently with you
+- Having someone there to listen or sit silently or pray with you

 - Connecting you to other supports and services

 - Weekly drop-in lunches and special events at Christmas and Easter